rniemela77/discord-bot/README.md

 ## TODO:

+- Only show user tasks they created on the frontend
+- Store tasks in tasks.js on the frontend
+- allow users to add users to their task list
 - Clean up front end.
 Possibly make radio buttons instead of a dropdown.
 - Make sure errors are handled properly for all requests
 - Set up MongoDB